-This classic Spanish Potato Tortilla (aka Tortilla de Patatas or Torta Espanola) is a lightened-up version made with thinly sliced potatoes, caramelized onions, eggs, and olive oil that can be served for tapas, breakfast, lunch or dinner.
+This classic Spanish Tortilla (Tortilla de Patatas or Tortilla Espanola) is made with thinly sliced potatoes, caramelized onions, eggs, and olive oil and can be served for breakfast, lunch or dinner!

 Life is very simple, but we insist on making it complicated. ~Confucious

-There is no clear proof of the origin of Potato Tortilla: some say it comes from the Galicia region (they pioneered the growing of potatoes), some say Extremadura, others Navarra… others say the potato tortilla originated in Belgium!
+There is no clear proof of the origin of Spanish Tortilla: some say it comes from the Galicia region (they pioneered the growing of potatoes), some say Extremadura, others Navarra… and others say the potato tortilla originated in Belgium!

 Although potatoes arrived to Spain from the Americas (or Indias, as they were called then) in 1573, this is a relatively recent recipe, becoming popular in the 19th century.
 People used to prepare it with pork lard instead of olive oil and, originally, onion was not part of it (now considered a must by many).
 When potatoes arrived, they were seen as a flavorless, bland ingredient, and only gained traction in the 18th century, when wheat was scarce and expensive.
 It is said this was, in part, thanks to an Irish man, named Henry Doyle, living in Madrid, who convinced the king at the time about the benefits of this precious, undervalued vegetable.